 Now remove the hindquarter by slicing along the pelvis in a circular pattern around the base then lift the hindquarter and locate the hip socket.

 An inexpensive, lightweight, simple game harvesting kit with everything you need to efficiently process your animal, and stay clean doing it.
-BUY NOW

 Use the tip of your knife (we use Havalon) to cut the main tendon inside the socket.
 Remove the hindquarter and bag it.
 Be sure to leave evidence of sex (testicle) where required.